-Configure the PWM output for either a high or low logic state during the shutdown via the PSSAC1:PSSAC0 (ECCP1AS<3:2>) and PSSBD1: PSSBD0 (ECCP1AS<1:0>) bits.
+Configure the PWM output for either a high or low logic state during the shutdown via the PSSAC1:PSSAC0 (ECCP1AS<3:2>) and PSSBD1:PSSBD0 (ECCP1AS<1:0>) bits.
 Clearing the auto-shutdown event will return the device to normal current consumption levels.

 The PWM pin(s) may change state if a breakpoint is encountered during emulation and an auto-shutdown event occurs via FLT0.
-This affects the MPLAB® ICD 2 debugger and the ICE 2000 and ICE 4000 emulators.
+This affects the MPLAB® ICD 2 debugger and the MPLAB® ICE 2000 and MPLAB® ICE 4000 emulators.

-During emulation, use the comparator for auto-shutdown.
-Applications which can tolerate a shutdown response time of several TCYs may use the external interrupt flag, INTOIF, to detect a shutdown event and disable the PWM by clearing the ECCPASE bit (ECCP1AS<7>).
+During emulation, use the comparator for autoshutdown or use the external interrupt (INT0) flag to detect a shutdown event and disable the PWM by clearing the ECCPASE bit (ECCP1AS<7>).